Important changes to Cyber Essentials – Danzell

 • New automatic failure scenarios:

 • The assessment will fail if multi-factor authentication is available on a cloud service, but it is not applied.
+Here is a recap of the MFA requirements:

 • Even if it is not available, the company must investigate methods of introducing MFA via other means – this could mean integrating the cloud service with Azure / Google Single Sign-on or other paid for services such as OKTA.